-Every citizens advice bureau has a management committee responsible for running the organisation and meeting the aims of the CAB service in Scotland.
+Every citizens advice bureau has a board of directors or management committee responsible for running the organisation and meeting the aims of the CAB service in Scotland.

-The management committee is a voluntary group of people with the key role of ensuring that the bureau fulfils all its legal obligations and operates efficiently and according to good practice guidelines.
+The board / management committee is a voluntary group of people with the key role of ensuring that the bureau fulfils all its legal obligations and operates efficiently and according to good practice guidelines.

-Some of the things that management committees are involved in include:
+Some of the things that board /management committees are involved in include:

 - Financial matters, for example budget reviewing, fundraising and planned service developments